open-ephys/commutator-docs/source/coax-commutator/quick-start-guide/index.rst

      <https://bonsai-rx.org/docs/articles/packages.html>`_

 #.
 Connect the commutator to the computer to the commutator using micro-USB
-   cable (connector 1 in the figure below) to establish power and serial communication between the commutator and the computer.
+   cable (connector 1 in the figure below) to establish power and communication between the commutator and the computer.
 For this quick start guide, the coaxial connections are not needed.

    .. image:: /_static/images/connections-numbered.png